 As I mentioned, making your own Nut Milk is so simple and affordable that you won’t need to buy it in the grocery store any longer.
 The price of non-dairy milks is actually one of the most common challenges I hear from my clients, “almond milk is expensive, I can’t buy that…”, etc., well now you have no more excuses not to incorporate this lovely and nourishing beverage into your diet!
 Not to mention, some of the ingredients used in very mainstream popular almond milk brands contain questionable ingredients, mainly carrageenan.
 Carrageenan is a very common food additive made from red seaweed, it’s often used in organic/natural food brands since this is a “natural” food additive used to emulsify or thicken.
 Joanne Tobacman, MD has been a predominant physician-scientist in addressing how carrageenan should be taken out of our food systems due to the studies showing carrageenan may increase the risk of stomach ulcerations, glucose intolerance, and is cancer promotion.
 Check out this great resource of how to avoid carrageenan in your foods.

 Calcium + Milk Myth

 “McKel, where will I get my calcium and vitamin D if I don’t drink my milk?”
-AH, this is a routine question I get from so many clients that makes me want to stomp in frustration.
+AH, this is a routine question I get from so many clients that make me want to stomp in frustration.
 It’s not your fault at all – it’s the working of good marketing from the Dairy Council and traditions of drilling into our heads that milk = the only source of calcium and vitamin D in our diets.
-Well friends, this is wrong.
+Well, friends, this is wrong.
 Calcium is widely presented in many plant-based foods, for example, did you know 100g of broccoli raab contains about 100mg of calcium?
 Even higher in calcium is the little ole’ sesame seed, 1 cup of sesame seeds is equal to about 1400mg of calcium and 100g almonds have about 380mg of calcium.
 As far as vitamin D goes, going outside daily for about 20-30 minutes (depending on your skin tone) during the day of highest sun and you’ll get adequate amounts, or of course supplementation for those needing more.

 - Almond milk